syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/General/How-to-Place-UserControl-in-a-Header-Cell.md

 {% endhighlight %}
 {% endtabs %}
-{% endcapture %}
-{{ codesnippet1 | OrderList_Indent_Level_1 }

-Step 3.
-A new CellType is created by adding the instance of derived generic cell model class into the GridGroupingControl's CellModels.
+Step 3: A new CellType is created by adding the instance of derived generic cell model class into the GridGroupingControl's CellModels.
-{% capture codesnippet2 %}

 {% tabs %}
 {% highlight C# %}